BuoySoftware/guides/automation/examples/selectors.md

 ## Do

 - Use `data-testid` for elements that are stable and need to be uniquely identified in tests.
-- Leverage role or label attributes when `data-testid` isn't necessary, especially for accessibility purposes.
+- Leverage `role` or `label` attributes when `data-testid` isn't necessary, especially for accessibility purposes.
-- Consider using translations in i18n-enabled applications when identifying elements by role or label.
+- Consider using translations in i18n-enabled applications when identifying elements by `data-testid`, `role` or `label`.

 ## Don't